Cecilia Nilsson (actress)

 Birgitta Maria Cecilia Nilsson (born 15 July 1957) is a Swedish actress.
 She has appeared at many theatres.
 She is married to Krister Henriksson.

-Nilsson started acting in theatre at age of six at Vår teater at Medborgarplatsen in Stockholm.
+Nilsson started acting in theatre aged six at Vår teater at Medborgarplatsen in Stockholm.
 As a student she attended the Adolf Fredrik's Music School in Stockholm.
 Her first theater appearance was in the play Woyzeck at the Royal Dramatic Theatre in 1968, and she also appeared in Minns du den stad (directed by Per Anders Fogelström) at Stockholm City Theatre in 1970–1971.

 In 1973–1974 she hosted the children's program Fredax, and after that she hosted Lördags 1974–1975.

 From 1978 to 1981 she studied at the Swedish National Academy of Mime and Acting.
-After the education she was engaged at Helsingborg City Theatre.
+She was then engaged at Helsingborg City Theatre.
 From 1983 to 1988 she worked at Stockholm City Theatre.

-In 1989 Nilsson received the Vilhelm Moberg-Award of Teaterförbundet, and in 2007 the Riksteatern Scholarship.
+In 1989 Nilsson received the Vilhelm Moberg-Award of Teaterförbundet and in 2007 the Riksteatern Scholarship.
 In 2012 she received a Guldbagge Award for her appearance in the 2011 film Simon and the Oaks.